School of Biology

 • MSc/MRes Biodiversity and Conservation

 Our staff also contribute to other research groups hosted in the other schools in the faculty.
-Within the University of Leeds we are involved in various interdisciplinary networks such as water@leeds and the food and cities themes.
+Within the University of Leeds we are involved in various interdisciplinary networks such as water@leeds , the cities theme and the Global Food and Environment Institute.
 We are also involved in numerous national and international collaborations including links with research groups in the USA, Australia, Africa, India, Japan and China.

 We have recently secured over 12 million pounds in research income to support Centre for Innovation and Excellence in Livestock (CIEL) and Agricultural and Food-system Resilience: Increasing Capacity and Advising Policy (AFRICAP).